Skip to Main Content

 The wellness argument for the St. Regis Bora Bora is environmental before it is programmatic.
 Ninety villas on a private atoll, no through traffic, no street noise, and a consistent visual horizon of lagoon and volcanic peak produce the decompression conditions that most urban wellness properties spend considerable resources trying to simulate.
 Starting at 1,550 square feet, each villa provides enough interior space to avoid the claustrophobia that smaller overwater bungalows can generate after several days.
 Private pools, outdoor showers, and direct lagoon access mean that the rhythm of the day can be largely self-determined without scheduling spa appointments as anchors.

 Lagoonarium, the resort's protected underwater sanctuary, shifts the wellness frame from the spa floor to the water itself.
-Snorkeling in a managed environment with established marine populations , fish, rays, and the coral ecosystems that sustain them , offers a form of restorative immersion that is harder to replicate at properties without controlled lagoon access.
+Snorkeling in a managed environment with established marine populations, fish, rays, and the coral ecosystems that sustain them, offers a form of restorative immersion that is harder to replicate at properties without controlled lagoon access.
 For guests less interested in open-water excursions, this is the version of Bora Bora's snorkeling reputation that requires no boat, no guide booking, and no scheduling.

 The Villa Structure and What It Delivers

-90-room count places the St. Regis in a mid-scale position for a resort of its category , large enough to maintain full amenity infrastructure, small enough that communal spaces rarely feel crowded.
+90-room count places the St. Regis in a mid-scale position for a resort of its category, large enough to maintain full amenity infrastructure, small enough that communal spaces rarely feel crowded.
 Villa interiors work in polished wood, stone, and neutral tones with high pyramid ceilings and walls of windows.
 The design registers as contemporary rather than aggressively traditional, which suits longer stays better than heavy thematic decor.
 Deep-soaking tubs, walk-in closets with double vanities, and 42-inch televisions with surround sound handle the practical requirements without making them the point.

 Dining Across Four Venues

 The resort runs four restaurants and two cocktail bars, a spread that supports the self-contained retreat model.
 The Lagoon Restaurant, the property's fine dining room, is suspended over the water and frames Mount Otemanu across the lagoon.
-The kitchen works in French-Asian fusion, with the inspector noting colorful reef fish visible through the floor during service , a detail that reinforces the dining room's position as an experience tied to place rather than a generic luxury format.
+The kitchen works in French-Asian fusion, with colorful reef fish visible through the floor during service, a detail that reinforces the dining room's position as an experience tied to place rather than a generic luxury format.
 The open-air Te Pahu handles daily breakfast with lagoon-facing views and a buffet format suited to variable waking schedules.
 The Aparima beach bar captures the late afternoon and sunset hours that Bora Bora's position in the Pacific delivers with reliable frequency.

-For special occasion dining, the concierge coordinates candlelight dinners in private outdoor settings , a service tier that sits outside the standard restaurant sequence and requires advance coordination rather than walk-in booking.
+For special occasion dining, the concierge coordinates candlelight dinners in private outdoor settings, a service tier that sits outside the standard restaurant sequence and requires advance coordination rather than walk-in booking.
 This format is common at resorts of this category across French Polynesia, but the physical setting here, with the lagoon and mountain as backdrop, is difficult for properties on the main island to replicate.

 French Polynesia in Context